Sign in

 Black Pipe

 Black steel pipe is different from galvanized pipe because it is uncoated.
 The dark color comes from the iron-oxide formed on its surface during manufacturing.
 The primary purpose of black steel pipe is to carry natural gas into homes and businesses.
 The pipe is manufactured without a seam, making it a stronger and safer pipe to carry gas.
-The black steel pipe is also used for fire sprinkler systems because it is more fire-resistant than galvanized pipe.
+Black steel pipe is also used for fire sprinkler systems because it is more fire-resistant than galvanized pipe.

 In brief: